Skip to Content

 Internal database details

-Note: Once you have synchronized users even once, you cannot delete the configured IdP and switch to another.
-If you need to change or remove the IdP, please contact us via the Customer Portal.
+Warning: Once you have synchronized users even once after configuration, you cannot delete the configured IdP (delete and switch to another IdP).
+If you need to change or delete the IdP, please contact us through the Customer Portal.

 LDAP Integration

-Click the + Add button at the top right of the list and select LDAP for Type to add LDAP as an IdP.
+Click the + Add button at the top right of the list, and select LDAP for Type in the popup screen to add LDAP as an IdP.

-• Name : Enter a suitable name for identification.
+• Name : Enter a suitable name for the IdP for easy identification.

 • Type : Select LDAP.

-• Server URL : Enter the LDAP server address in the form of ldap://ldap.example.com:389.
-For LDAPS, use the ldaps:// scheme.
+• Server URL : Enter the LDAP server address in the format ldap://ldap.example.com:389.
+For LDAPS, enter the scheme as ldaps://.

 • BindDN : Enter the Distinguished Name (DN) of the service account used to bind to the LDAP server.
-This account needs at least read permission for user information.
+This account requires at least read permission for user information.

 Example: cn=admin,ou=Services,dc=example,dc=com